 - This post, in which I've introduced the subject.

 - Two, in which I'll look at the inputs and output of our civilization and what is wrong with the way they are being handled.

-- Three, in which I'll look inside our civilization at its fundamental, structural weaknesses.
+- Six, in which I'll look inside our civilization at its fundamental, structural weaknesses.

-- Four, in which we'll look at how all this has been and continues to contribute to collapse.
+- Seven, in which we'll look at how all this has been and continues to contribute to collapse.

-- And five, in which, we'll look at several possibilities for our future—what the rest of this collapse may look like.
+- And Eight, in which, we'll look at several possibilities for our future—what the rest of this collapse may look like.

 Links to the rest of this series of posts, Collapse, you say?

 - Collapse You Say, Part 1, Introduction, Tuesday, 30 June 2020

 - Collapse You Say, Part 2: Inputs and Outputs, Wednesday, 30 September 2020

 - Collapse, you say?
 Part 3: Inputs and Outputs continued, October 7, 2020

 - Collapse, you say?
 Part 4: growth, overshoot and dieoff, January 2, 2021

 - Collapse, you say?
 Part 5: Over Population, January 8, 2021